-Iron Academy started in Fall 2013 with 6th and 7th grades and we are adding a grade level each year until eventually we will be 6th to 12th grade.
-For the 2016-2017 school year, we have 6th to 9th grade students.
-Our current 9th graders will graduate from Iron Academy in 2020.
+Iron Academy started in Fall 2013 with 6th and 7th grade and we are adding a grade level each year until eventually we will be 6th to 12th grade.
+We will graduate our first class in 2020.
+For the 2018-2019 school year, we will be 6th to 11th grade.

 Can students enter Iron Academy in any grade?

 Yes, and students may apply for admission at any point during the current school year.